-Goal: To engage the community, gather information and identify priorities for Age Friendly /Livable Community Initiative.
+Goal: To engage the community, gather information and identify priorities for Sheboygan For All community Initiative.

-- Objective: 1.
-Continue to be a resource facility to create a senior community offering educational and recreational opportunities. - 2.
-Expand community partnerships initiated by Senior Activity Center staff
+Objective: 1.
+Continue to be a resource facility to create a senior community offering educational and recreational opportunities.

+2. Expand community partnerships initiated by Senior Activity Center staff